-The 2025 Trump tax law — One Big Beautiful Bill Act (OBBBA) — contains a provision for “No tax on tips.”
+The 2025 Trump tax law — One Big Beautiful Bill Act (OBBBA) — includes provisions for “No Tax on Tips” and “No Tax on Overtime.”
 It says if you earn tips, you won’t pay tax on those tips.

 As you can expect, not everyone is eligible, and not all tips will have no tax.
 “No tax” covers only one type of tax, not all taxes.
 What’s the catch?
 Let’s take a deep dive.